Aelly/MC-GAN/README.md

 ## Changing training settings

 It's possible to change the parameters of the network, you can do so for each file in the scripts directory :
-- BATCHSIZE is the number of images you process at once, 72 fit on a 8Gb GPU but if you can you should increase it
+- BATCHSIZE is the number of images you process at once, the current number fit on a 8Gb GPU but if you can you should increase it
 - NITER is the number of epoch you do before reducing the learning rate
 - NITER_D is the number of epoch you do after reducing the learning rate
 - LOADSIZE and FINESIZE are the size of each letter you process and produce, only 48x48 images fit on a 8Gb GPU but if you can you should increase it to 64x64